fivexl/terraform-aws-sso-elevator/README.md

 For auditing purposes, information about all access grants and revocations is stored in Amazon DynamoDB.
 Additionally, the access-revoker continuously reconciles the audit log and issues warnings if it detects inconsistencies in permission set assignments.

 # Important Considerations!
 When onboarding your organization, be aware that the access-revoker will revoke all user-level permission set assignments in the accounts specified in the configuration.
-If you specify Accounts: '*' in any rules, it will remove user-level assignments from all accounts.
+If you specify Accounts: '*' in any of rules, it will remove user-level assignments from all accounts.
 Therefore, if you want to maintain some permanent SSO assignments (e.g., read-only in production and admin in development or test accounts), you should use group-level assignments.
 It is advisable to ensure your AWS admin has the necessary access level to your AWS SSO management account through group-level assignments so that you can experiment with the module's configuration.

 ## More info
 - [Permission Set](https://docs.aws.amazon.com/singlesignon/latest/userguide/permissionsetsconcept.html)